frob/dc2019rtd/content/reenforcement.md

 >>>

-## Consider this
+## Bring it home

-- want to have a voice app that tells one new joke every day
+Want to have a voice app that tells one new joke every day

-  - This can be done multiple (bad) ways.
+This can be done multiple ways.
-    - you can manage the jokes through the vendor console
-    - you can have the response pre-programmed with hardcoded responses that get cycled through.

 :::